 Invoice factoring is maybe the closest alternative to PO financing.
 It involves selling your company’s unpaid invoices to a third party for a percentage of the value up front, typically between 80% and 90%.
 Once your customers fill their invoices, your factoring company gives your business the remaining percentage with a fee subtracted — typically between 0.5% and 4%.

 Invoice factoring fee structures work a lot like PO financing.
 Many charge one fee for the first 30 days and then a fee per day or every 10 days after you pay back your loan.

 Similar to invoice factoring, invoice financing involves borrowing against your business’s unpaid invoices, which act as collateral.
 You’ll be able to use the funds how you see fit and can maintain a relationship with your customers.
 Generally, you can get up to 100% of your invoice’s value and pay it back as your customer pays you — typically over a maximum of three months.
-Costs typically include interest of 12% to 60% and a 1% to 5% servicing fee.
+The cost is typically 2-5% of the loan amount for each month the invoice remains unpaid.

 Short-term business loan

-For one-time cashflow fixes, a short-term business loan might be a better solution, especially if your business has a hard time qualifying for a long-term business loan or line of credit.
-These come in smaller amounts than your standard business loan, typically between R2,000 and R250,000 — but you can get your funds in as little as one business day.
+For one-time cash flow fixes, a short-term business loan might be a better solution, especially if your business has a hard time qualifying for a long-term business loan or line of credit.
+These come in smaller amounts than your standard business loan, typically up to $300,000 — but you can get your funds in as little as 1 business day.

 Business credit card